-- CerebrumTM, our small molecule platform, utilizes deep understanding of neuronal excitability and neuronal networks and applies a series of computational and experimental tools to develop orally available precision therapies - SolidusTM, our antisense oligonucleotide, or ASO, platform, is an efficient, targeted precision medicine discovery and development engine anchored on a proprietary, computational methodology
+- Cerebrum[TM], our small molecule platform, utilizes deep understanding of neuronal excitability and neuronal networks and applies a series of computational and experimental tools to develop orally available precision therapies - SolidusTM, our antisense oligonucleotide, or ASO, platform, is an efficient, targeted precision medicine discovery and development engine anchored on a proprietary, computational methodology

 Our platforms utilize a deliberate, pragmatic and patient-guided approach, leveraging a suite of translational tools, including novel transgenic and predictive translational animal models and electrophysiology markers, to enable an efficient path to proof-of-concept in patients.
 Through this approach, we have established a diversified, multimodal CNS portfolio with four clinical-stage product candidates across movement disorders and epilepsy.
-For our most advanced product candidate under the CerebrumTM platform, ulixacaltamide (formerly known as PRAX-944), we expect to announce topline results from the Phase 3 Essential3 clinical trials in essential tremor, or ET, in the second half of 2024.
-Within our PRAX-628 program, we announced positive results from our Phase 2a Photo-Paroxysmal Response study in the first quarter of 2024 and plan to initiate the first of two efficacy studies of PRAX-628 in focal onset seizures in the second half of 2024, with topline results expected in 2025.
-We plan to initiate a second PRAX-628 efficacy study in focal onset seizures in the first half of 2025, with topline results expected in the first half of 2026.
-Our PRAX-562 Phase 2 EMBOLD study was initiated in the first quarter of 2023, with cohorts in SCN2A-DEE and SCN8A-DEE; topline results are expected for both cohorts in the third quarter of 2024.
-For our most advanced product candidate under the SolidusTM platform, elsunersen (formerly known as PRAX-222), we shared results from Part 1 of the EMBRAVE study in the fourth quarter of 2023, and are currently completing multiple global regulatory interactions in anticipation of starting the pivotal phase of the program later in 2024.
+For our most advanced product candidate under the CerebrumTM platform, ulixacaltamide (formerly known as PRAX-944), our Phase 3 Essential3 clinical trials in essential tremor, or ET, are ongoing.
+We are planning to conduct an interim analysis in the fourth guarter of 2024, with topline results anticipated shortly thereafter.
+Within our PRAX-628 program, we announced positive results from our Photo-Paroxysmal Response ("PPR") study in the first quarter of 2024, and plan to initiate four studies to generate patient eligibility, efficacy, safety and pharmacokinetics (PK) data for the program.
+We plan to initiate an observational study of PRAX-628 in patients with epilepsy in the third quarter of 2024, as well as three efficacy studies.
+The first efficacy study will be an open label eight-week study in patients with focal onset seizures or generalized epilepsy to be initiated in the second half of 2024, with topline results expected in the first half of 2025.
+We also plan to initiate a double-blind, placebo-controlled, 12-week study in focal onset seizures in the fourth quarter of 2024, with topline results expected in the second half of 2025, and plan to initiate a third efficacy study in the first half of 2025.
+Our relutrigine (formerly known as PRAX-562) Phase 2 EMBOLD study was initiated in the first guarter of 2023, with two cohorts in SCN2A-DEE and SCN8A-DEE; topline results are expected for both cohorts in the third quarter of 2024.
+For our most advanced product candidate under the SolidusTM platform, elsunersen (formerly known as PRAX-222), we shared results from Part 1 of the EMBRAVE study in the fourth quarter of 2023, and have initiated the first arm of our global confirmatory study in Brazil.
+We are currently completing multiple global regulatory interactions to further expand the pivotal phase of the program later in 2024.